*SOLD (New York), Request to be notified when similar board available | Location: California *Worldwide Shipping Available*

-One of the most unique and prestigious longboards any surfboard collector could ever own.
+One of the most unique and prestigious longboards a collector could own.
 Known as the Miki Dora “Da Cat” model, made from 1966 – 68.
 This incredibly rare 9’4 “Da Cat” was sold by Greg Noll to a friend of his who was also a close friend to Miki Dora.
 It is rumored that this was one of Miki’s personal boards and in that regard, it is uniquely lightweight, with it’s signature deck carve-out and glassed-on “Black Cat” cutaway fin.
 Breathtaking in it’s beauty and history and personally signed by Greg Noll.
 This board has had only minor restoration work done, for the most part it’s all original.
 A truly stunning piece of surfing history that will be admired for many generations to come!

 If you have any questions or need a shipping quote please leave a comment below mentioning this specific board and/or visit our Contact Page